 The terms ‘militia’ and ‘volunteer’ can be confusing, especially when they were used interchangeably or in tandem.
 However, usually in Australia the term militia refers to part time soldiers, either volunteer or conscripted who received payment (however meager) for their services, whereas volunteers did not.
 Historically, both often had to pay for their uniforms, arms, horses, etc, which was quite a burden.
 This was one of the reasons that ‘gentlemen’ (i.e. men of means) made up most of the volunteers.
 It is also a reason that forces would fade away; lack of government support undermined the soldiers’ enthusiasm.
 The following South Australian article illustrates the financial burdens, as well as by the very term “Volunteer Militia”, the confusion regarding terminology.

 Even when governments were willing in theory to support volunteers, in practice they could not afford to do so, or not at least adequately.
-Often, even if weapons were supplied, they may arrived late, been obsolete or without ammunition.
+Often, even if weapons were supplied, they may been obsolete, lacking ammunition and delayed in delivery.

 To be continued.